Sequential Adaptive Design for Jump Regression Estimation: Introduction

-Motivated by the two examples described above, we propose a novel sequential design strategy for a jump regression model.
 The remainder of this paper is organized as follows.
-In Section \ref{sec:review}, we review the existing research in active learning and sequential design and discuss the novelty of our proposed work.
+In Section \ref{sec:review}, we review the existing research in active learning and sequential design, and emphasize the needs for a new adaptive design for our two motivating examples.
 Section \ref{sec:method} describes an approach of jump regression analysis for estimating a discontinuous regression function and discusses its statistical properties in cases with a fixed design.
-This approach is then used in developing a novel sequential adaptive design strategy for regression analysis with discontinuities.
-Section \ref{sec:experiment} presents numerical studies with two simulation cases and eleven material images, regarding the numerical performance of the proposed approach in comparison with three benchmark methods.
+This approach is then used for developing a novel sequential adaptive design strategy for regression analysis with discontinuities.
+Section \ref{sec:experiment} presents numerical studies with a number of simulated examples.
+Section \ref{sec:app1} presents the application of the proposed approach to the first motivating application, and Section \ref{sec:app2} illustrates the application to the second motivating application.
 Finally, Section \ref{sec:conclude} concludes the article with some summary statements.